AbstractNoun/Persona-Engine-3/Analyst Summary Workflow.md

 ## Phase 2: Final Analyst Summary Prompts

 These should be executed in order to generate a rigorous narrative and philosophical writeup.
+Do not refer to the User by name (only 'The User') and try to avoid referring to Personas by name unless necessary for clarity or identifying the same Persona over multiple topics.

 > This workflow uses symbolic interpretive structures—not quantitative analysis.
 All interpretive tools (e.g. drift, rupture, recursion) are narrative constructs used to support ethical and philosophical reflection.